 These are our rights, as parents, as kids, as humans.
 Please visit Let Grow’s Laws & Advocacy page for the latest on “Reasonable Childhood Independence” bills being introduced.

-Here is the original, short and sweet, Free-Range Kids and Parent Bill of Rights is this:
+Here is the original, short and sweet, Free-Range Kids and Parent Bill of Rights:

 Our children have the right to some unsupervised time, and we have the right to give it to them without getting arrested.

 Feel free to suggest changes.
 These aren’t written on parchment…yet.
 And thanks to commenter Carolyn who wrote a lot of this.